Avradip24/Code_Wizards/source/Samples/NeoCortexApiSample/Documentations/README.md

-# Project Title: ML 24/25-01 Investigate Image Reconstruction by using Classifiers
+# Investigate Image Reconstruction by using Classifiers

 # Developed in [**C#**](https://learn.microsoft.com/en-us/dotnet/csharp/), with ❤️